5alih/swanGui/README.md

 -   `SwanGui`: Main management class for panels
 -   `Panel`: Container for GUI elements
 -   Various GUI element classes inheriting from `GuiElement`
+-   GUI elements are fully compatible with each other

 ## Usage Example